di0fref/wordpress/wp-content/plugins/contact/readme.txt

 = 0.7.4 =
 * Removed old plugin contributor and author details.
 = 0.7.3 =
-* Reolving the SVN mix-up tagging versions.
+* Resolving the SVN mix-up tagging versions.
 = 0.7.2 =
 * Integration of i18n abilities, using Spanish (es_ES) as an example.
-* Added the ablity to modify the fields shown to the details page.
+* Added the ability to modify the fields shown to the details page.
 * Updated donate link ;)
 = 0.7.1 =
 * Bug fix to shortcode function call that displays contact details.